-As members of many coalitions, such as the Consortium for Citizens with Disabilities, Disability and Aging Collaborative, Mental Health Liaison Group, and the Protect Our Care Coalition, we at AAHD are analyzing and continuing our advocacy.
-As stated in our blog posts referenced above, AAHD opposes both the AHCA and the BCRA.
-Advocacy statements are posted on the AAHD public policy updates web page.
-If you’re interested in our advocacy efforts around the ACA repeal, then check out our last Action Alert.
+AAHD opposes both the AHCA and the BCRA as well as the “repeal & delay” which would occur under the ORRA.
+If you’re interested in our advocacy efforts around the ACA repeal, then check out our Action Alert from earlier this month.
 You can also view our NDNRC statement on health reform which we released after the elections last November.
 In the statement entitled “Preserve the Protections Provided by the Affordable Care Act,” we call on Congress and the Administration to protect provisions in the ACA which have benefited people with disabilities.
 The full statement can be found on our website, where it is also available in a PDF download, by clicking here.

-The University of Washington Healthy Aging Rehabilitation Research Training Center (RRTC) has released a plain language summary of an article entitled “Using Technology to Gather Health Information in the Home and Community Life of People Aging with Disabilities.”
-This summary is available here.
+The University of Washington Healthy Aging Rehabilitation Research Training Center (RRTC) has released a fact sheet entitled “How to Find Trustworthy Health Information from the Internet.”
+To download a copy of this fact sheet, click here.

 Are you looking for local partners to help with outreach to the disability community?
 The NDNRC has Community Outreach Collaboratives (COCs) which work to increase collaborations in the community, dissemination and outreach efforts and enrollment of people with disabilities in the ACA marketplace.
 To find a COC, click here.